Real Estate Intelligence Series | Module 2 of 6

 Lead scoring:

-Of 40 enquiries per property, 3 are serious buyers.
-Your team spends 80% of its time on the wrong 37.
+Of around 13 enquiries per property, one becomes a serious buyer.
+Your team spends most of its time on the other 12.
 A machine-learning model identifies from search behaviour, contact patterns and financing signals whom you should open the door for first.

 01 The problem - every viewing costs 2.5 hours

-Travel, preparation, viewing, follow-up - and 85% lead to nothing
+Travel, preparation, viewing, follow-up - and over 80% lead to nothing

-An average property generates 38 enquiries, leads to 12 viewings and ends in 1.4 offers.
-That means: 10 of 12 viewings are wasted time.
-For an office with 32 agents and 15 active properties each, that is 4,800 unnecessary viewings per year - or 12,000 working hours.
+An average property generates around 13 enquiries, leads to 12 viewings and ends with 1 serious buyer.
+For an office with 32 agents and 450 sales per year, that is 5,400 viewings - of which 4,500 viewings without a closing per year (the buyer views twice on average), or 11,250 working hours.

 The solution is not fewer viewings - it is the right ones first.
 Whoever prioritises the serious buyers sells faster and wastes less time on "property tourists".